protoloft/klipper_z_calibration/README.md

 # News

+- **v0.8.1**
+  - Now, the relative reference index (RRI) of the bed mesh is read everytime the calibration starts.
+So, feel free to use any adaptive mesh macro :tada:
+  - Checks for homed axes and attached probe just before using it
+  - A new Z-Tilt macro in the examples
+  - Improvements of the documentation for installation, configuration and switch_offset
 - **v0.8.0**
   - New configurations for executing G-Code commands (useful for V1 users)
   - Bugfix for configuring the z_calibration too early (many thanks to Frix-x),